 You’re in the prime of your life and you love to throw those crazy parties, the kind guests rave about for months afterward.
 They love that your backyard is a giant Slip-n-Slide hosed down by a fountain of beer.
-That you hire the best DJs with stage names like “DJ Hot Wing” and “DJ Jek Reach Her.”
+That you hire the best DJs with stage names like “DJ Hot Wing” and “DJ Jak Reach Her” shows your coolness level is off the charts.
 Alcohol flows from the taps in your kitchen and bath.
 Speakers the size of minivans pump out the jams at levels that drown out the sounds of the police helicopters hovering overhead.
 Neighbors have 911 on supersonic speed dial.

 Yeah, those kinds of parties.